konnov/protocols-made-fun/_posts/2024-07-05-solarkraft-part5.md

 apalache-mc check --length=1 --init=Init_1 --next=Next_1 deposit_test.tla
 ```

-As explained above, Apalache is a _bounded_ model checker: it can check execution traces up to a certain bound.
-On most systems this restriction starts to manifest itself from the execution depth of around 7 steps: the model checker slows down substantially when exploring execution traces longer than that.
+As explained above, Apalache is a _bounded_ model checker: it can check execution traces up to a certain bound on the execution length.
+For most systems this restriction starts to manifest itself from the execution depth of around 7 steps: the model checker slows down substantially when exploring execution traces longer than that.
 But specifically for monitoring this restriction is irrelevant: with the execution length of 1 Apalache is blazing fast, and verifies the above formulas in fractions of a second, so it's a perfect choice for monitoring applications.

 In the above tests a monolithic encoding is used: all monitor conditions are encoded as a single invariant, and also included into the next-state relation.
 This encoding is the compromise we had to make due to the very limited project timeline, and has a few drawbacks: